uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 - [C0027] C0027: During C0027, Scattered Spider registered devices for MFA to maintain persistence through victims' VPN.

 ### T1098.006 - Account Manipulation: Additional Container Cluster Roles

+Procedures:

+- An adversary may add additional roles or permissions to an adversary-controlled user or service account to maintain persistent access to a container orchestration system.
+For example, an adversary with sufficient permissions may create a RoleBinding or a ClusterRoleBinding to bind a Role or ClusterRole to a Kubernetes account.
+Where attribute-based access control (ABAC) is in use, an adversary with sufficient permissions may modify a Kubernetes ABAC policy to give the target account additional permissions.
+This account modification may immediately follow Create Account or other malicious account activity.
+Adversaries may also modify existing Valid Accounts that they have compromised.
+Note that where container orchestration systems are deployed in cloud environments, as with Google Kubernetes Engine, Amazon Elastic Kubernetes Service, and Azure Kubernetes Service, cloud-based role-based access control (RBAC) assignments or ABAC policies can often be used in place of or in addition to local permission assignments.
+In these cases, this technique may be used in conjunction with Additional Cloud Roles.

 ### T1098.007 - Account Manipulation: Additional Local or Domain Groups